tarantool/doc/doc/book/box/engines/memtx.rst

 Data is stored in :term:`spaces <space>`.
 Spaces contain database records—:term:`tuples <tuple>`.
 To access and manipulate the data stored in spaces and tuples, Tarantool builds :doc:`indexes </book/box/indexes>`.

-All that are managed by special `memory allocators <https://github.com/tarantool/small>`__ working within the Arena.
+All that is managed by special `memory allocators <https://github.com/tarantool/small>`__ working within the Arena.
 The slab allocator is the main allocator used to store tuples.
 Tarantool has a built-in module called ``box.slab`` which provides the slab allocator statistics that can be used to monitor the total memory usage and memory fragmentation.